rpgmania/rpgmania.github.io/readme.txt

-# Daggerheart GM Tools
+# Daggerheart Fight Club

 This is a simple tool designed to help Game Masters (GMs) track resources in the Daggerheart role-playing game.

 ## Overview

-The Daggerheart GM Tools provide functionalities to manage action tokens, fear tokens, and a countdown timer.
+Daggerheart Fight Club provides functionalities to manage action tokens, fear tokens, and a countdown timer.
 It's built using HTML, Tailwind CSS for styling, and Stimulus.js for interactivity.

 ### Features